|Guide||♦||10 Triplogs||Active Topic|

 Phon D Sutton Recreation Area, off the Bush Highway west of Ellsworth, offers Valley residents one of the easiest opportunities to check out a riparian area in the Sonoran Desert.
 Lush vegetation is abundant.
 Wildlife is plentiful.
-And the boulders that rise up out of the Salt River coupled with the stark beauty of Red Mountain in the background create a truly picturesque setting.
+And the boulders that rise out of the Salt River coupled with the stark beauty of Red Mountain in the background create a truly picturesque setting.
 With that said, it's also seen a lot of its beauty tarnished.
 Vandals have spray-painted graffiti on the boulders.
 Trash is everywhere.
 And the feral horses that call the Lower Salt River Valley home have left their evidence at every other step.
 Hiking here requires a think skin and an acceptance that this environment may not recover from the damage continually inflicted upon it.

-From the southwest corner of the parking lot the trail takes off from behind the restrooms.
+From the southwest corner of the parking lot, the trail takes off from behind the restrooms.
 You'll notice right away the trail is clearly marked with signposts.
-Many of these posts have been knocked over or are twisted to point the wrong way, but rest assured, you'll never end up too far off trail.
-Just keep an eye out for the next post in the distance and you'll do fine.
+Many of these posts have been knocked over or are twisted to point the wrong way, but rest assured, you'll never end up too far off-trail.
+Just keep an eye out for the next post in the distance, and you'll do fine.

-After ducking in and out of a couple of drainages you'll come to a trail junction at .2 miles.
+After ducking in and out of a couple of drainages, you'll come to a trail junction at 0.2 miles.
 The natural tendency is to stick close to the river, so veer right.
 You'll come back the other way.
 Many spur trails will offer you a chance to explore the banks of the Salt.
 Views of Red Mountain are amazing!
 Enjoy them, as you can't legally get much closer.

 This is also the best area for birdwatching.
 Great Blue Herons are easily spotted wading just off-shore.
 The turkey vulture, a hearty scavenger, will take advantage of any left-behind garbage.
-Ducks and grebes can be spotted in the river while hawks and falcons can be seen overhead.
+Ducks and grebes can be spotted in the river, while hawks and falcons can be seen overhead.

-As you distance yourself from the Rec Area you'll notice the interpretive signs, missing earlier in the hike, will start to pop up again.
+As you distance yourself from the Rec Area, you'll notice the interpretive signs, missing earlier in the hike, will start to pop up again.
 You'll head through a section of Salt Cedar before coming to some giant cottonwoods at approximately 1 mile.
 From here, the trail contours east through a mesquite forest.
 The thick canopy can make this section downright spooky if you're hiking solo.